Adi3024/Divyang_D_Shah/README.md

 4. 📊 Aspiring Data Analyst

 ## Academic Project ##
-Name of chapter 📘: Application of Moringa Oleifera for Wastewater Treatment Name of Published in Book 📖  : Green Innovation, Sustainable Development & Circular Economy (2020)
+1. Name of chapter 📘: Application of Moringa Oleifera for Wastewater Treatment
+2. Name of Published in Book 📖  : Green Innovation, Sustainable Development & Circular Economy (2020)
+ ** About Book **
 1. Natural coagulant usage for wastewater treatment
 2. Sustainable environmental solution
 3. Published as Co-Author